 - The application for renewal is available online.

 - A copy is automatically sent to your RAJ.

-- Please refer to Certification and Testing Information for further details.
+- Please refer to US Sailing Judge Certification Requirements for further details.

 The honorary designation Judge Emeritus recognizes a retired US Sailing judge for his or her long and distinguished service to the Judges Program and to sailboat racing across the United States, and in some cases, around the world.